-Separate course and registration, but must be taken with KSU NRPP Mitigation Specialist Course or KSU NRPP Combined Measurement Professional and Mitigation Specialist Course for mitigation course credit on those courses.
+Separate course and registration, but must be taken with NRPP Mitigation Specialist Course or NRPP Combined Measurement Professional and Mitigation Specialist Course for mitigation course credit on those courses.

 NRPP Exam must be scheduled separately: NRPP Exam(s).

-- In-person field sessions are on hold due to Covid-19.
+- In-person field sessions are on hold due to Covid-19 for most states.

 - We are offering an Interim Field Session Online at a discounted rate of $100.